zearp/Nucintosh/README.md

   - CPUFriend
   - BlueToolFixup -- fixes bluetooth in Monterey
   - OpenIntelWireless for Intel bluetooth and wifi
+  - Thunderbolt Hot Swap -- If you don't want, Remove IOElectrify.kext from config.plist

 ## Index
 * [Installation](#installation)